jbhopkins/bioxtasraw/docs/source/tutorial/section2.rst

     *   *Note:* You should convince yourself of this by looking at the SVD results in the plots on this page, using the same approach as in Steps 3-5 above.

+    *   *Note:* There is a hint of a fourth component, likely related to imperfect background subtraction (possibly indicating a little capillary fouling).
+You can rerun this exercise using four components and see if that changes the results.

 #.
 Click the “Next” button in the lower right-hand corner of the window to advance to
     the second stage of the EFA analysis.